Telefonische Erreichbarkeit der studentischen Hotline:

 The PhD program is meant to take two years and ends with the academic degree of Master of Science (M.Sc.).

-Intensive courses in German for foreigners are offered in the lecture-free weeks before the course commences and in parallel to the studies of physics by the "International Student Affairs" department.
-Similar courses in English for Germans are offered by the Siegener Institut für Sprachen im Beruf (SISIB).
+Intensive courses in German for foreigners are offered in the lecture-free weeks before the course commences and in parallel to the studies of physics by the Language Center of University of Siegen.
+Similar courses in English for Germans are also offered by the Language Center of University of Siegen.

 In the first year, the studies comprise required classes in the areas of experimental physics and theoretical physics, as well as required modules that may come from other areas, preferably from the natural-sciences/technical department.